 Mr. McDonough became Chief Executive Officer of the Company on January 1, 1998.
 His base salary for 1998 was set at the February 1998 meeting of the Compensation Committee.
-In setting Mr. McDonough's salary for 1998, the Compensation Committee considered his base salary in relation to the midpoint of his salary range and his prior experience and accomplishments.
+In setting Mr. McDonough's salary for 1998, the Compensation Committee set his base salary based upon the midpoint of his salary range and his prior experience and accomplishments.
 In consideration of these factors, the Compensation Committee approved a base salary for Mr. McDonough of \$800,000, approximately 6.7% higher than the base salary of his predecessor for 1997.

 ANNUAL INCENTIVE COMPENSATION.
-The Company's executive officers (other than the Group Presidents) are entitled to participate in an incentive bonus plan which provides for the payment of cash bonuses based on the Company's return on investment (the "ROI Plan").
-The Compensation Committee makes awards under the ROI Plan if the Company's annual after-tax return on beginning of the year stockholder's equity exceeds 11% and determines awards by multiplying each executive officer's base salary by percentages established in the ROI Plan reflecting the actual return achieved.
+The Company's executive officers (other than the Group Presidents) are eligible to participate in an incentive bonus plan which provides for the payment of cash bonuses based on the Company's return on investment (the "ROI Plan").
+The Compensation Committee may select participants in the ROI Plan and make awards if the Company's annual after-tax return on beginning of the year stockholder's equity exceeds 11%.
+The Compensation Committee determines the amount of awards for executive officer participants by multiplying each executive officer's base salary by percentages established in the ROI Plan reflecting the actual return achieved.

 The annual after-tax return on beginning of the year stockholder's equity for 1998 was approximately 23%.
 Based on these results, the Compensation Committee awarded Mr. McDonough a bonus of \$804,000 for 1998.

-The Group Presidents are entitled to participate in an incentive bonus plan which provides for the payment of cash bonuses based on return on assets used in, and sales and income growth by, the divisions for which the Group President is responsible (the "ROA Plan").
-The Compensation Committee makes awards under the ROA Plan if the return on assets used during the year in the divisions for which the Group President is responsible exceeds 10% on a pre-tax basis and sales growth exceeds the prior year sales level.
+The Group Presidents are eligible to participate in an incentive bonus plan which provides for the payment of cash bonuses based on return on assets used in, and sales and income growth by, the divisions for which the Group President is responsible (the "ROA Plan").
+The Compensation Committee may select participants in the ROA Plan and make awards if the return on assets used during the year in the divisions for which the Group President is responsible exceeds 10% on a pre-tax basis and sales growth exceeds the prior year sales level.
 The Compensation Committee determines the amount of awards by multiplying each Group President's base salary by percentages established in the ROA Plan reflecting the actual results achieved.
 Actual return on assets and sales growth in 1998 exceeded the goals established for payment of a bonus in the divisions for which each of the Group Presidents was responsible.

 STOCK OPTIONS.
-The Company's executive officers are also entitled to participate in the 1993 Option Plan.
+The Company's executive officers are also eligible to participate in the 1993 Option Plan.
 Under this Plan, the Compensation Committee may grant incentive stock options and nonqualified stock options to purchase common stock of the Company at prices not less than fair market value of the common stock at the date of grant.
-Options granted under the 1993 Option Plan become exercisable in annual cumulative installments of 20% of the number of options granted over a five-year period and have a maximum term of ten years.
-The Compensation Committee has adopted guidelines that take into account outstanding options for determining, on a quarterly basis, whether an executive officer of the Company should be awarded an option.
+Options granted under the 1993 Option Plan become exercisable in annual cumulative installments of 20% of the number of options granted over a five-year period and have a maximum term of ten The Compensation Committee has adopted guidelines that take into account outstanding options for determining, on a quarterly basis, whether an executive officer of the Company should be awarded an option.
 If the total option exercise price of the options held by an executive officer is less than a multiple of the executive officer's base salary, the Compensation Committee will consider a grant of options.
 The Compensation Committee also has the discretion, in circumstances such as a promotion, to grant options otherwise than in accordance with the guidelines.
-Based upon the guidelines, in 1998 the Compensation Committee granted Mr. McDonough options to purchase 68,365 shares of common stock.
+Based upon the guidelines, in 1998 the Compensation Committee granted Mr. McDonough options to purchase 68,365 shares of common stock at fair market value at the date of grant.